Skip to Main content

 For example, the nuclear Work Package traces the nuclear chain – from uranium being extracted in Namibia or Malawi, to being fed into the power-plants of our European partner countries, and then perhaps ending up washing on a beach near Somalia.

-To show you how we work, you can have a look at the EJOLT Database Form currently used for entering conflicts.
+To show you how we work, you can have a look at the EJOLT Database Form (in pdf or Word) currently used for entering conflicts.
 The EJOLT project aims to register at least 2000 conflicts through this form.
-If your organisation has the time and energy to work with us by filing cases in the form, then please do contact the project’s deputy coordinator email hidden; JavaScript is required for more information.
+If your organisation has the time and energy to work with us by filing cases in the form, then please do contact the project’s deputy coordinator Leah Temper for more information.